Meister-anon/Kai-zen_FireRed-Release-Edition/README.md

 and add the member if necessary

+make new weather into Tms think give in early game best way for player to get idea of new effects

 want contests since I enjoyed them so for now keeping contest data just commented out at completion can remove w regex replace